Lala1680/PortfolioProject/README.md

 # PortfolioProject

-This Repository will hold all of the code and queries which I have practised
+This Repository will hold all of the code and queries which I have practised.